441 East 148th Street

 - Evidence of excellence in teaching through continuous learning and data analysis.

-- Exceptional organization and planning skills.
+- Exceptional organizational and planning skills.

 - Superior communication skills.